carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 Dagger will list out the actions available as defined by your plan.

 #### Dagger do
-In our case, we want to deploy the application locally using the dagger pipeline.
-To do the same use
+In our case, we want to deploy the application locally using the Dagger pipeline.
+To do the same use:

 ```
 $dagger do test deploy  --log-format plain